tellor-io/dataSpecs/README.md

 To create a new Query, or specification, for custom data you need from Tellor oracles, there's two options:
 - Make an issue with [this template](https://github.com/tellor-io/dataSpecs/issues/new?assignees=&labels=&template=new_query_type.yaml&title=%5BNew+Query+Type%5D%3A+) and the Tellor team will help with the next steps.

-After creating the new query type in this repo, [here](https://github.com/tellor-io/telliot-feeds/issues/new/choose) are some next steps.
+After creating the new query type in this repo, [here](https://github.com/tellor-io/telliot-feeds/issues/new/choose) are some next steps for getting reporters to support your data.

 ## Contribute<a name="how2contribute"> </a>